 Normality: The Shapiro-Wilk test shows that we cannot reject the normality assumption for the dependent variable (W = 0.99015, p-value = 0.5917).
-We also mentioned that the residuals of the model are normally distributed in section “Result – Base value”: Picture 2 shows the four indicators of regression model assessment.
+We also mention that the residuals of the model are normally distributed in section “Result – Base value”: Picture 2 shows the four indicators of regression model assessment.
 The Q-Q plot (top right) shows that the residual generally follows the normality assumption, which is also proven by the model’s F-test p-value.
 From these results, we can conclude that the model meets the normality assumption.
 We added these results in section “Results – Base values”, paragraph 2.